akkurowski/AKurowski---FDTD-based-Acoustic-Diffuser-Design-Toolkit/README.md

 # AKurowski---FDTD-based-Acoustic-Diffuser-Design-Toolkit
  A set of scripts used in my PhD dissertation.
 It allows to design Schroeder acoustic diffusers with use of deep reinforcement learning, genetic algorithms, and random design.
-The design process employing reinforcement learning and genetic algorithms is driven by a coubled physical simulation of acoustic waves propagation.
+The design process employing reinforcement learning and genetic algorithms is driven by a coupled physical simulation of acoustic waves propagation based on the finite-difference time-difference (FDTD) algorithm.
 <br/><br/>
 If you find this code useful, I would be very glad if you cite this publication:
 <br/>